nmedina614/college-cuisine/README.txt

 * Data can be viewed, added, updated, and deleted
-    * User can view recipes, add recipes, Like or Dislike the Recipe for updating and delete recipes, also add users and change the privilege of the user.
+    * User can view recipes, add recipes, Like or Dislike the Recipe for updating and delete recipes, also view, add, update, delete and change the privilege of the user.

 * History of Commits by both team members
     * 90+ commits on Github from Both members